supaizjy0321/Cybersecurity-and-data-privacy---Spring-2025/FinalAssignment.md

 ### Topic SQL injection <a name="sqlinjection"></a>
  - SQL injection vulnerability in WHERE clause allowing retrieval of hidden data -> perform a SQL injection attack using category=Gifts'+OR+1=1-- for all the product in Gift category

-Topic SQL injection
+ - SQL injection vulnerability allowing login bypass -> use the SQL comment sequence -- to remove the password check from the WHERE clause of the query

-- SQL injection vulnerability in WHERE clause allowing retrieval of hidden data → Reflection: The first step is to use Burp Suite to check the request if I select “Gift”, then it’s easy to get the parameter of category. released = 1 means the released product, so I need to also add unleased product.
-I learned from the material I can use category=Gifts'+OR+1=1-- for all the product in Gift category.
+### Topic Authentication <a name="authentication"></a>
-- SQL injection vulnerability allowing login bypass → Reflection: This lab is solve due to the vulnerability allowing login bypass.
-I can use the SQL comment sequence -- to remove the password check from the WHERE clause of the query.
+ - Username enumeration via different responses -> try Burp Intruder to find a valid username

-Topic Authentication
+ - Password reset broken logic -> by "forget the password" to reset the password

-- Username enumeration via different responses → Reflection: In this lab, I get the candidate usernames and passwords.
-Then I try username in the Burp Intruder, the special timeout let me find a valid username.
-Next time, I use the valid username and try all the candidate passwords.
-To oberserve the timeout to find the password I want.
-Finally, login in with the valid username and password.
+### Topic Access control <a name="accesscontrol"></a>
-- Password reset broken logic → Reflection: The vulnerability is from the password reset, so I can utilize it.
-First, I click forget the password and enter uesrname wiener.
-After clicking the email client, I click the link in email and reset my password.
-The password reset function does not validate the reset token.
-By removing the token and changing the username, I can reset another carlos’s password.
+ - Unprotected admin functionality ->

 Topic Access control
 - Unprotected admin functionality → Reflection: At first I add /robots.txt to the lab URL.
 Becaue this lab has an unprotected admin panel.
 Then I add /administrator-panel to get the admin panel.
 Finally, it is easy to choose carlos to delete.